-In our series, ‘Periods and I’, we talk with women who are leaving a mark in everything they do, and to discuss how they manage and embrace their periods as a part of their lives.
+In our series, ‘Periods and I’, we talk with women who are leaving a mark in everything they do, and to discuss their personal story; how they manage and embrace their periods as a part of their lives.
 What do they do?
 Is there a special routine?
 Or is it just like every other day?

 Let’s find out!

 We had an exciting conversation with Butool Jamal, who is a fashion journalist.
 She shared some of her tips and tricks to effectively manage periods with her career in fashion journalism, and we picked out the best ones for you!

 1. How do you prepare beforehand for your periods?
 Do you have a specific routine?